-Complete Guide to Salesforce Documentation
+Complete Guide to Salesforce Documentation (In an AI World)

 With everything else you need to do, documenting your changes is probably low on your priority list – but it shouldn’t be.
 Taking just a little time for documentation will actually accelerate future changes because it will greatly reduce the time taken to complete the change impact analysis.
+However, it may be difficult to convince people to give you the time to put that documentation in place.

-Why Documentation?
+Why Document?

 How many times have you been about to change a metadata item and wondered, “Why was this done that way?” and more importantly, “What are the implications of making a change?”
 You may end up wishing that someone (maybe you) had taken the time to add some documentation.